juneyourtech/GM_Skaip/README.md

 * Skype for Web allows editing and deleting messages.
 To do either, long-tap on the entered message to get the context menu.

 # Legal
 The userstyle is free to use by anyone.
 No copyright infringment is intended.
+Skype is the registered trademark of Microsoft.
+Android is the registered trademark of Google.
+Firefox is the registere trademark of Mozilla.